-Students desiring accommodations because of a documented learning or psychological disability must have been diagnosed as having that disability by a physician completed within the last five years for a learning disability, the last six months for psychiatric disabilities, or the last three years for ADHD and all other disabilities.
-After the student's disability has been diagnosed, the student must contact the Student Accessibility Servies Office, 1076 Student Services Building, if he/she requests academic accommodation.
+Students desiring accommodations because of a documented disability must have been diagnosed as having that disability by a physician.
+After the student's disability has been diagnosed, the student must contact the Student Accessibility Services Office, 1076 Student Services Building, if the student requests academic accommodation.
 Documentation of the disability is required.
-Student Accessibility Services will provide the student with a Student Accademic Accommodation Request (SAAR) form.
+Student Accessibility Services will provide the student with a Student Accedemic Accommodation Request (SAAR) form.
 The request form spells out the specific accommodation that is being requested of the instructor.

 The student is responsible for requesting services, meeting with the instructor, completing and returning the form.